Hurwitz Stacks of Groups Extensions and Irreducibility: Hurwitz Characters and Normality

-Using Proposition 4.6 of \cite{MaugeaisBordeaux}, we see that $\Phi$ induces a surjection at the level of tangent spaces because the action of $H$ is tame, so that the group $H$ is reductive.
-Moreover, this surjectivity is true at any geometric point as we can check it functorially, so that.
-The result then follows from the smoothness of $\mathcal M_g[H \triangleleft G]^{rat}$ and $\mathcal M_{g'}[P]^{rat}$, which can be proven using deformation theory using once more the reductiveness of $P$ and $G$, and from the characterisation of smooth morphisms between smooth schemes (cf. \cite{EGA4IV}, Th\'eor\`eme 17.11.1).
+\begin{proof} Because the action of $H$ is tame, so that $H$ is reductive, we see that $\tilde{\Phi}$ induces first a surjection at the level of tangent spaces by Proposition 4.6 of \cite{MaugeaisBordeaux}, then at the level of geometric points as it can be checked functorially.
+The result then follows from the smoothness of $\mathcal M_g[H \triangleleft G]^{rat}$ and $\mathcal M_{g'}[P]^{rat}$, which can be proven using deformation theory using once more the reductiveness of $P$ and $G$, and from the characterisation of smooth morphisms between smooth schemes (cf. \cite{EGA4.4}, Théorème 17.11.1). \end{proof}